top of page

 Combine this with the rating procedure...

-0 = no objection;
+0 = no objection

-10 = strong objection;
+10 = strong objection

 9-1 = according to your gut feeling

 ...and you have a system that works for people who need something tangible or visual to make up their mind AND it works for people who need to listen to their instincts, their gut, when making a decision.
+This process can be broken down to work for a wide range of abilities and needs.
+At school we most often use hand signals and a rating system of 0-2:

 Systemic Consensing allows us to acknowledge our feelings.

-Myself, I like to think of Systemic Consensing as a "Conflict-Transformation-Vehicle".
+I like to think of Systemic Consensing as a "Conflict-Transformation-Vehicle".

 More to come, brrrum brrrrum!